-In Summer 2021, Irina will make her main stage debut as Mercédès in Carmen at the Savonlinna Opera Festival.
+In March 2022, Irina will make her main stage debut as Second Lady in Magic Flute at the Tampere Opera.

 Irina regularly participates in competitions.
 She was awarded a special prize at the 2019 Lappeenranta Singing Competition and was a finalist in the 2019 Timo Mustakallio Singing Competition.